fbpx

 Mike began witnessing great success from his early graduates.
 One man, who had been homeless for seven years, graduated from No Longer Bound, then “got a job, bought a car, and bought a house,” he said with pride.
 Another man accepted an entry level position with General Motors and was promoted three times in 90 days.

 It was affirming to see his men living out what they learned at No Longer Bound, both within their families and in their workplaces.
-Over and over, men were experiencing success, excelling in their new fields.

 God gave Mike a verse from Isaiah: